SPECIAL SUBJECTS IN WALDORF EDUCATION

 In modeling, the artistic process is more important than the end result. each child works to his or her own capability.
 The teacher strives to inspire and encourage the students and attempts to create a mood of reverence as well as care in the use of materials.

 The teacher guides the process, techniques, and content while allowing for individual expression.
 The content does not stand alone but relates to the main lesson theme for each grade, making it age and curriculum appropriate.

 Beginning in the first-grade students are introduced to a foreign language.
 Language lessons are presented orally in the first three grades using games, poems, and songs.
 Reading, writing, and an understanding of grammar are introduced in the upper grades, always building upon the earlier oral work.
 Foreign languages give the children insights into and facility with other cultures.
-Cincinnati Waldorf School currently offers Spanish in the classroom.
+Cincinnati Waldorf School currently offers Spanish and Mandarin in the classroom.